open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Watch Videos

 Watch the following videos to learn the basic functions of your Planet.
-While they were created some years ago using the old BeLL system, they still provide a good introduction:
+These videos were created using the older BeLL system, but the core functionality and interface concepts remain similar to Planet and provide a good introduction to the following topics:

 - [My Dashboard](movies/vi-mydashboard.mp4)
 - [Library](movies/vi-library.mp4)